eppleton/cloudhopper-mc/demo/README.md

 ## Terraform Integration

-Terraform initialization and planning can be done automatically during the `verify` phase.
+Terraform initialization and planning can be done automatically using the 'deploy-with-terraform' profile.
-If you want to run terraform from the build, please uncomment these blocks from the pom.xml:
+It uses the exec-maven-plugin to run terraform:

 ```xml
 <plugin>